FrogSquare/GodotFireBase/README.md

 * Copy your `google-services.json` file to `[GODOT-ROOT]/platform/android/java/`
 * Edit file modules/FireBase/config.py at line 11
+* To build Admob you need to set your AdMob Application Id in the `AndroidManifestChunk.xml` so go to `android_src/AndroidManifestChunk.xml` and replace the APP_ID

 ```
 p_app_id = "com.your.appid"     # config.py L:11